shiningdesign/universal_tool_template.py/README.md

   * click export button below to save it

 **feature list**
+  * v001.1 (2017.09.25)
+    * update GearBox to template 1010,
+    * fix export null error when there is single data entry in the config_tree and the data has a name
   * v001.
 (2017.04.17)
     * support dict type json file only
     * file loading and exporting